Wsh7Ash/WindowsOptimizer/README.md

 - Some optimizations may require a system restart
 - Not all optimizations may be suitable for every system
 - Review the changes before applying them
+- The Windows Debloater will remove pre-installed apps and features
+- Some security features may need to be adjusted based on your needs
+- Gaming optimizations may affect non-gaming applications

 ## 🛡️ Safety Features